AdarshBP/LeoFitness/README.md

 # Gym Website - Responsive Sample

-This repository contains the source code for a sample responsive gym website.
-The website is designed to showcase a modern and user-friendly interface that adapts to different screen sizes, providing an optimal viewing experience on various devices.
+This GitHub repository features the source code for a freelance project focused on developing a responsive gym website.
+The project emphasizes a contemporary and user-friendly interface, specifically tailored to seamlessly adapt to diverse screen sizes.
+The goal is to ensure an optimal viewing experience across various devices, aligning with the principles of responsive design.
+Explore the repository to delve into the codebase and witness the integration of a dynamic and engaging website catering to the unique needs of a fitness-oriented audience.

 ## Table of Contents